maxisacson/fractal-step/README.md

 ----
 - Come up with a catchier name
 - ~~Add color selection~~
-- Add option to set random color
+- ~~Add option to set random color~~
 - Add option to set random color for each iteration
-- Add optione to set background color maybe
+- Add option to set background color maybe
 - Add exit button
 - Add pause button
 - Add "make your own fractal" feature using L-systems